 The third part of the Halfquake series has finally seen the light of the day.
 Over a hundred new traps that will kill you over and over again - for the enjoyment of whoever's watching you.
 Claustrophobic black-and-white surroundings, intimidating voice-overs, and a new ambient/industrial soundtrack with over an hour of playtime.

 This Half Quake comes with a more grey and despairing atmosphere.
 New maps, new cruel jokes and new frustrating puzzles, although some of them aren't so complicated as before, compared with Half Quake 2 for example.
 The atmosphere is original, but monotonous after a while.
-Good thing there is good soundtrack and "bosses of the sadism institute" dialogues to make it tolerable.
+Good thing there is good soundtrack and the dialogues of the "bosses of the sadism institute" to make it tolerable.
 I like the idea of mixing in a specific part all Half Quakes, but I was expecting a new ambience for the first one.
-The game becomes way better reaching to the end, in terms of puzzles, dialogues and story, which takes a complete turn.
+The game becomes way better reaching to the end, in terms of puzzles, dialogues and story, taking a complete turn.
 The game, thanks to the big part of repetitive ambience, is long enough.

 In short, it's a good ending for the trilogy, that preserves the trial-and-error gameplay of the prequels but with unique atmosphere and new puzzles.
 Worth the trying.